nfqakademija/SuperFantastic5/README.md

 * Books by ISBN
 * Doctrine Fixtures Bundle fills database with test data
 * New / popular books queries added
-* Searching string in author, title, description and publisher fields
+* Searching of string in author, title, description and publisher fields

 how to see it?
 ---------------